EddyVerbruggen/cordova-plugin-3dtouch/README.md

 #### UIApplicationShortcutItemIconFile
-The second action uses the built-in `UIApplicationShortcutIconTypeCompose` icon (which is the same as the `Compose` icon you'd get when using the `configureQuickActions`), but the first one uses a custom icon: `Eye105`.
+The second action uses the built-in `UIApplicationShortcutIconTypeCompose` icon (which is the same as the `Compose` icon you'd get when using the `configureQuickActions`), but the first one uses a custom icon: `Eye`.
 This expects a `Eye.png` file in your app's bundle.
 According to Apple's docs this needs to be a single color square 35x35 icon, but that will look pixelated on retina devices, so go ahead and use a 70x70 or 105x105 icon if you please.